lengyuner/lengyuner.github.io/blog/paper reading list/paper reading list.md

 - [The fly connectome reveals a path to the **effectome**](https://www.nature.com/articles/s41586-024-07982-0)
-Gregory S. X. E. Jefferis, Mala Murthy & Jonathan W. Pillow
+Gregory S. X. E. Jefferis, Mala Murthy & Jonathan W. Pillow From connectome to effectome: learning the causal interaction map of the fly brain

 ### connectome and gene